Guide to Getting Started with Recycle Rally

 Important note before you start:

 Before signing up for Recycle Rally, you should have already verified that your school has a way to recycle plastic bottles and aluminum cans.
 Whether you have a recycling hauler scheduled to pick up your recyclables or a plan to transport them to a local recycling center, you’re ready to begin!
-If not, check out our Recycling Service Toolkit for more details.
+If not, don’t worry.
+Check out our FAQ for more details.

 Setting Up Your Recycle Rally Program